loadero/loadero-python/README.md

 offset a limited read all operation by some amount of resources and filter out undesired resources.

-This is done passing a query params argument when performing a read all operation.
+This is done by passing a query params argument when performing a read all operation.

 `QueryParams` class is contained in `loadero_python.resources.resource` module